Andean potato information and growing instructions |

 Agronomic Traits

 Ozette makes a pretty large and sprawling plant, growing about three feet tall, but with a stem length sometimes double that.
 In warm, dry weather it tends to make a smaller plant.
 It is a late variety, harvestable any time after about 100 days in our climate, but the best yields are achieved by letting the plant grow until it is killed by frost.
 The tubers continue to grow larger the longer the plant grows.
 Some growers will prefer to harvest at 14 weeks, which gives a nice crop of four to five inch fingerlings.
 Left to grow until natural senescence, the tubers can grow longer and wider, sometimes losing the fingerling shape.
 Yields average about 2.5 pounds per plant under our conditions with an average tuber count of 28.
 Tubers have strong dormancy and store well for at least four months.
 If you need to store them longer, keep them in a perforated plastic bag in the refrigerator.
 The plants seem to have fairly good resistance to early blight.
-Ozette also seems to tolerate common potato viruses, performing pretty well even when infected with leafroll or PVX.
+Ozette has pretty good tolerance for leafroll (PLRV) and PVX.
+It has poor tolerance for PVY, which it contracts easily.
+The foliage shows good resistance, which makes it hard to rogue infected plants, but the tuber yield declines dramatically.
 Ozette has low resistance to late blight – progress is slower than in totally vulnerable varieties, but not enough for the plants to make it to the end of a long growing season.

 Ozette has very poor sexual fertility and it is notoriously difficult to breed with, although it can be done.
 The flowers tend to drop even before they open and those that do hang on tend to fail even if hand pollinated.
 Ozette is also male sterile, so it requires a pollinator to set true seed.
-Early and frequent hand pollination and favorable weather will occasionally produce a berry.
+Early and frequent hand pollination and favorable weather will occasionally produce a berry and I have had a few good years for berry production that have allowed me to carry on breeding with this variety.
+The good news is that berries that do hold usually have good seed counts, averaging about 100 here.

 Fertility: MF0, FF<1